writethedocs/www/docs/conf/portland/2019/news/events-activities.rst

 -----------------------

 Every year we are amazed at the growing support of our community, and tickets have been selling out earlier each conference.
-We are now just under **80%** sold out, and judging from past events we do expect to be sold out within the next few weeks.
+We are now just over **80%** sold out, and judging from past events we do expect to be sold out within the next couple weeks.

 If you're still on the fence, now is the time to decide and `get your tickets <https://ti.to/writethedocs/write-the-docs-portland-2019/>`_.